letoram/arcan/src/tools/netproxy/README.md

     ARCAN_CONNPATH=cpoint some_client

 Which should then be correctly forwarded.
-By default, it will just generate an ephemeral (temporary) key-pair and use curve25519-donna for creating the session keys (see HACKING.md).
-For anything other than testing purposes, you would also want your own key management and somehow authenticate the public part of the key:
+By default, it will just generate an ephemeral key-pair and use curve25519-donna for creating the session keys (see HACKING.md for crypto design).
+For anything other than testing purposes, you would also want your own key management and somehow authenticate the public part of the key.
+The best way would be preshare/preauth, say as part of the image you bootstrap your server with.
+A convenient compromise is a short-lived key for the first key exchange.

-    dd if=/dev/random of=mykey.srv bs=1 count=32
+    dd if=/dev/urandom of=mykey.srv bs=1 count=32
-    arcan-net -l -t password123 -k mykey.srv 6666
+    A12_AUTHK=password123 arcan-net -l -k mykey.srv 6666

 Any 32 bytes cryptographically secure random numbers can be used.